Skip to main content

 Add and organize your Users

-As users interact with your app, OneSignal assigns each a OneSignal ID (user ID) and Subscription IDs for each device, email address, or phone number.
+As users interact with your app, OneSignal assigns each a OneSignal ID (the internal User ID) and Subscription IDs for each device, email address, or phone number.
 A single User can have multiple Subscriptions across channels.
-Users remain anonymous until you identify them with an External ID.
+Users stay anonymous until you identify them with an External ID — a stable identifier from your system (typically your internal user ID) that lets OneSignal merge a User across devices, app reinstalls, and channels.

 OneSignal dashboard Users page showing a list of users with subscription details